Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 This page cover a lot of generalities about git usage, which isn't strictly required for the app (but ease up debugging and code sharing).

+If you need help, simply want to send me a message or want to show your creations, don't hesitate to open an issue on the [Nwagyu GitHub repo] or [Snake Codeberg repo], join our [Discord server], send me a message on [Matrix] (we don't have a NumWorks room yet), by email (I won't write it here to avoid bots) or on the Fediverse at [@yayacout@social.linux.pizza](https://social.linux.pizza/@yayacout).

 ## Cloning the app

 So, to begin with, we will create a new C app based on NumWorks official